bilibili/UnityBVA/docs/work/material/Unlit.md

 Unlit shader provide the best performance. it contains only two parameter:
-- `base color` - The base color of the material.
+- `baseColor` - The base color of the material.
-- `base map` - The base texture of the material.
+- `baseMap` - The base texture of the material.

 `FinalColor = BaseColor * BaseMap`

-In BVA, any materials that using custom shader will export Unlit Extension, this ensure that it can be open and view by other gltf tools.
+In BVA, any materials that using custom shader will export `KHR_materials_unlitExtension`, this ensure previewing by other gltf tools.